 Stencils Add Interest

 Next, I added detail to a piece of kraft card stock using two Tim Holtz stencils with Edible Eggplant and Fresh Asparagus inks.

-To add even more interest and dimension I stamped the piece with a Swiss Dot background stamp by MFT using white pigment ink by Gina K. While the pigment ink was still wet, I added clear embossing powder and heat set that to a lovely shine.
+To add even more interest and dimension I stamped the piece with a Swiss Dot background stamp by MFT using white pigment ink by Gina K. (I believe this background stamp has been discontinued.)
+While the pigment ink was still wet, I added clear embossing powder and heat set that to a lovely shine.
 I then used Warm Cocoa ink by Gina K to add warmth and depth to the edges of my background.